-WunderKeys is an innovative piano method designed for the preschool student.
-It highlights the relationship between music and math, with fun activities focused on pattern recognition, sorting, counting, ordering, and comparison.
+In each session, the teacher highlights the relationship between music and math using fun activities focused on pattern recognition, sorting, counting, ordering, and comparison.
 Each 30-minute session integrates five interactive games and exercises to ensure the student remains actively engaged.

 Parents are asked to participate in 5-10 minutes of “practice” several times per week to help reinforce what was learned in the lesson and to help the student’s little fingers build strength and coordination.
 Lesson material is designed so parents can help with at-home practice, regardless of the parent’s prior musical knowledge.
 This bonding time between parent and child is meant to be fun and helps build a strong foundation for a lifetime of musical enjoyment.

 Piano Programs (Ages 5 and older)

 Piano programs for young students, teenagers, and adults focus on playing, technique, ear-training, sight-reading, music theory, history, and basic composition skills.
 Students receive one 30-, 45- or 60-minute private lesson each week with motivational practice challenges to take home.

 Each lesson is tailored to the individual.
 Students are exposed to a range of skills, methods, and playing techniques; but most importantly, they are encouraged to learn songs that resonate with them, whether it is a piece by Mozart, Dave Brubeck, or the latest Billboard pop song.
 Essential to each lesson is a discussion about how practical exercises (i.e. scales or theory principles) relate to the music we love to listen to and play.
 When students have a basic understanding of music's theoretical workings and the historical contexts in which a song was written, student engagement—and enjoyment—significantly increases.